maueroats/teaching--2020-2021/content/ap-cs/java/week01.md

 - lots of cool syntax like `[1..10]` or `[x^2 | x <- [1..9]]`
 - types were optional (deduced)
 - indentation made one thing go inside another (where)
+- the last line of a function is returned the function output value
 - syntax can be over the top `()-()` could be a function?!
 - very crap error messages